arvietabz/GD2YT/README.md

 # Directly upload media from Google drive to Youtube using google colab

-# NOTE:-
-Only you are responsible for uploading copyrighted videos. \
-( This tutorial is only for those,\
-who are the owner of videos they are uploading,\
-from any cloud drive to youtube )

 # Dependencies
-The script shall automatically install all the dependencies
+The script shall automatically install all the dependencies.

-# Open Google Colab:-
+# Download Google Colab Notebook:
-<a href="https://colab.research.google.com/"> Google Colab </a>
+<a href="https://github.com/arvietabz/GD2YT/releases/tag/gd2yt"> GD2YTNotebook </a>

 # Credits:-
 <a href="https://github.com/agent87/"> agent87 </a>